 Also, be sure to have updated exclusion policies and contact information of parents readily available.
 This will help facilitate management of diseases, should they occur in your center.

-For additional information, refer to your copy of the Handbook on Common Childhood Illnesses for Child Care Centers 2006.
+For additional information, refer to your copy of the Communicable Disease Curriculum for Child Care Providers.
 This handbook contains a fact sheet on diarrheal illnesses in children.
 It can be viewed or printed here.

 MRSA: What you need to know about antibiotic-resistant bacteria